Updated · Jan 27, 2023

 Analytics focuses on the reason behind the results.
 It’s also used to predict how things will turn out in the future.

 In other words, companies observe and learn through analysis and develop their strategies using analytics.
-This is why the former needs more computing power – data analysts are skilled not only in statistics, but also programming and mathematics.
-With these tools they can create comprehensive predictive models.
+This is why the former needs more computing power - data analysts are skilled not only in statistics, but also in programming and mathematics.
+With these tools, they can create comprehensive predictive models.

 Data Analytics vs Data Science